 They also help in checking out some of the prospected drilling sites for new sources of natural gas.
 They create recommendations on drilling sites, making reports of the possible cost and creating feasibility studies for the prospected location.
 Also, part of their task is to design the drilling, prospecting, pumping and storing equipment.

 For those engineers working at drilling sites, they mainly oversee the building and operation of subterranean drills, oil derricks and other equipment needed.
 After the well is established, a Petroleum Engineer will find ways and methods to improve oil and gas production.
 A Petroleum Engineer also designs and modifies tools if needed to achieve economic progress.
 That is not all, however.
 Engineers are expected to work a lot in the field; some even work at the sea specializing in drilling ships.
+They might even require some management skills.

 Petroleum Engineers are also responsible for maintaining and building oil pipelines.
-That is why some are working for oil storage companies.
+That is why some are working for oil storage employers.
 One of their main tasks is to create a method to improve oil and gas production and identify the need for new tool design or modify the existing plans.

 If Petroleum Engineering is the career you have in mind, you may take Geotechnical and Geoenvironmental Engineering or Petroleum Engineering course.
 A bachelor’s degree is required for this job.